My first computer build: Part 1 - Introduction, CPU and motherboard

 Figure 1: Lenovo’s Thinkcentre M91p

 The closest I had previously gotten to building a computer, was four years ago when I had upgraded a used Lenovo ThinkCentre M91p unit (see Figure 1) I had gotten off Ebay for cheap into a moderately performing gaming PC.
 This had involved fitting the unit with a mid-range GPU a GTX 1050 Ti (Low-profile because of the ThinkCentre’s small form factor), upgrading the RAM using a 4x 4GB DDR3 kit, and changing the power supply to a 300W unit, in order to supply the graphics card with enough power.
-Back then, it was this video which really motivated me to try myself at upgrading an old system instead of waiting until I had the money to afford to build a brand new one.
+Back then, it was the video linked below which really motivated me to try myself at upgrading an old system instead of waiting until I had the money to afford to build a brand new one.
 I had so much success with that experiment, that I ended up doing it again two more times, building great bang-for-your-buck systems for family members.

 I find myself now in a situation where I need a system with more flexibility, higher performance, and different possible future upgrade paths.
 For these reasons I have decided to finally build myself a computer.